sst/guide/_examples/how-to-use-queues-in-your-serverless-app.md

 ## Adding function code

-We will create two functions, one handling the API request, and one for the consumer.
+We will create two functions, one for handling the API request, and one for the consumer.

 {%change%} Replace the `src/lambda.js` with the following.